Managing HPE Zerto Software: Setup, Protection, and Recovery

 • Turn on workload automation

-• Zerto storage policies
+• HPE Zerto storage policies

-• Zerto default policy
+• HPE Zerto default policy

-• Zerto default vSAN policy
+• HPE Zerto default vSAN policy

 • Assigning policies